-Unlike the Beverton-Holt stock-recruitment relationship, recruitment can increase above $R_0$ for stocks that are below $SB_0$ and thus the steepness is not fundamentally constrained below 1.
+Unlike the Beverton-Holt stock-recruitment relationship, recruitment can increase above R_0 for stocks that are below SB_0 and thus the steepness is not fundamentally constrained below 1.
 However, in many cases, steepness will be limited well below 1 by the inequality above, which implies an inverse relationship between the maximum steepness and equilibrium survival.
-Specifically, the inequality above bounds steepness below 1 for all cases where $S_0>0.2$ , which are those with the lowest fecundity, an intuitively reasonable result.
-For example, with $S_0=0.4$ , the steepness is limited below 0.5, regardless of the choice of $z{\rm frac}$ or $\beta$ .
+Specifically, the inequality above bounds steepness below 1 for all cases where $S_0>0.2$, which are those with the lowest fecundity, an intuitively reasonable result.
+For example, with $S_0=0.4$, the steepness is limited below 0.5, regardless of the choice of $z{\rm frac}$ or β .
 This natural limit on steepness may be one of the most valuable aspects of this stock-recruitment relationship.

-Code for the survival based recruitment can be found in Appendix C.
+Code for the survival based recruitment can be found in the code examples section.